HEAD to HEAD

 Run by Angelo Plessas

-P.E.T Projects is a new art space in the vibrant and multicultural area of Kypseli, Athens founded by artist Angelo Plessas (GR).
-A “pet project” is usually one that an individual selects to do out of interest and not a duty, the choice to pursue a project out of desire and inspiration.
-So our aim to our programme is experimentation in a welcoming space forming symbiotic relationships both within the local and international community through exhibitions, workshops, art-residencies, and different practices.
+P.E.T Projects is a art space in the vibrant and multicultural area of Kypseli, Athens founded by artist Angelo Plessas (GR).
+The aim to their programme is experimentation in a welcoming space forming symbiotic relationships both within the local and international community through exhibitions, workshops, art-residencies, and different practices.
 The influence of trans-humanist practices and their alchemic technologies will be a central theme in the programme.
 P.E.T Projects promotes art that is both visually and intellectually stimulating but also acts as a place to rethink the politics of exhibition-making.
-The programme will span from four to six projects yearly both at the main venue (Kerkyras 87, Kypseli) and outdoors with public art projects around the neighborhood.
-Our rigorous program aims to present artists and various cultural practitioners at all stages of their careers commissioning, mentoring and “shelter” them.

 Run by Dionisis Christofilogiannis